Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThe Barnacle Boys and the Beach Boys.

-Speaker AI like them.
+Speaker AI like.

 Speaker AThey sound good.